gernotnikolaus/gernotnikolaus.github.io/_projects/2024-08-04-12WeekGeoChallenge copy.md

   <figcaption>Global Tropical Cyclone Tracks and Landfalls, 1980-2019 (own figure).</figcaption>
 </div>

-## Topic 03: My Data 🗺️ The UK trip
+## Topic 04: My Data 🗺️ The UK Trip

 In July and August I went on a long-distance solo cycling trip through most of the UK - starting in Germany and back again.
 What data could suit Day 4, #MyData, of the #30DayMapChallenge better than my own GPX tracks?
 Cycling nearly 5000 km and camping most nights out in nature, passing places like Dartmoor, Snowdonia, and the Glenfinnan Viaduct.